German court convicts Russian of 2019 Berlin park murder | Law-Order

 - Germany

-A German court on Wednesday found Russian citizen Vadim Krasikov guilty of the August 2019 murder of Tornike Khangoshvili, an ethnic Chechen of Georgian nationality, in a central Berlin park, and sentenced him to life imprisonment.
-The court said his crime had been ordered by the Russian government.
+A German court on Wednesday found Russian Vadim Krasikov guilty of murdering Tornike Khangoshvili, an ethnic Chechen of Georgian nationality, in a central Berlin park in 2019 on orders from Moscow and sentenced him to life imprisonment.
+Khangoshvili had fought alongside Chechen separatists seeking independence from Russia in the Second Chechen War of the early 2000s.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)